 The League's Awards Committee is made up of several individuals appointed by the League Chairman who volunteer their time to review nominations for the Hall of Fame, Professional Achievement, Leadership Achievement and Emerging Leadership Awards.

-Entries for the statewide portion of the Dora Maxwell Award, Louise Herring Award, and Alphonse Desjardins Awards are due June 19.
-If you need an extension based on the timing of your event, contact the League's Communications Department.
+Entries for the statewide portion of the Dora Maxwell Award, Louise Herring Award, and Alphonse Desjardins Awards are accepted by the League.
+If you have questions, contact the League's Communications Department.